plone/buildout.coredev/README-make.md

 This does not yet checkout the package: it only updates the `checkouts.cfg` and `mxcheckouts.ini` files.
 To *use* the new checkout, you still need to run `make install`.
-If the new checkout is still not used, you can more agressively get a new environment:
-`make mxenv-clean` and `make install`.

 Remove a package from the checkouts: